 Attempting to create an alibi or shift blame

-Even when proven innocent, a false accusation can cause:
+Even when proven innocent, a false accusation can lead to:

 Irreparable damage to reputation